ChainSafe/game-docs-v2/docs/v2.6/9_sample-scripts-and-chain-interactions.md

 using ChainSafe.Gaming.UnityPackage;
 using Scripts.EVM.Token;

-/* This prefab script should be copied & placed on the root of an object in a scene.
+/* This sample script should be copied & placed on the root of an object in a scene.
 Change the class name, variables and add any additional changes at the end of the function.
 The scripts function should be called by a method of your choosing - button, function etc */